Sign in with Microsoft

 Choose the account you want to sign in with.

-You can cut a video, audio, image, or other clip in two by using the Scissor icon in the top left of the timeline or by clicking the S key on your keyboard.
+You can cut a video, audio, image, or other media asset into smaller sections by using the Scissors icon in the top left of the editing timeline in a Clipchamp project or by clicking the S key on your keyboard.
 See below for a detailed guide.

 How to split a video, image, or audio clip

-First, start editing a new video and add your video, image, or audio file to the Your media tab.
+First, start editing a new video and add your video, image, or audio file to the media library.

 Step 1.
 Select the clip you want to split

-Click on the clip in the timeline to select it.
+Select the clip on the timeline to select it.
 It will be outlined in green when selected.

 An image of a user clicking on the media asset on the timeline.